RawMal/backend_project/README.md

 # How to play

-1. First create a Post request for a new player.
+1. First create a POST request for a new player.
-2. Create a post request for a new game.
+2. Create a POST request for a new game.
 3. send a GET request to the shop to see all weapons.
 4. send a PATCH request to the player to buy a weapon.
 5. to start a battle send a GET request